wbarksdale/numeric/README.md

 ANNOYING PREDEF
 ===============

-One annoying thing you've probably noticed is line following line:
+You've may have noticed this ugly-looking import:

     import Predef.{any2stringadd => _, _}

 This is to work around a design problem in Scala.
 You may not always need to use this, but if you notice problems with + not working correctly you should add this top-level import.
+Sorry! :(

 PROJECT STRUCTURE